-Figure 4: SLSTR-B detector temperatures for each channel since the launch of S3B.
+Figure 4: SLSTR-B detector temperatures for each channel for the last year of operations.
 Discontinuities occur for the infrared channels where the FPA was heated for decontamination.
 The vertical dashed lines indicate the start and end of each cycle.
 Each dot represents the average temperature in one orbit.
 The different colours indicate different detectors.